-Our Top Picks for Baby Bikes or Ride-On Toys
+Our Top Picks for Ride-On Toys as Pre-Balance Bikes

-If your child is already 18 months and has an inseam of at least 11″, a balance bike may be a better option.
+If your toddler is already 18 months and has an inseam of at least 11″, a balance bike may be a better option.
 Check out our list: 10 Best Balance Bikes.

 Best for an Easy, Stable Ride